-Shradha is a second year medical student at Geisinger Commonwealth School of Medicine.
+Shradha is a medical student at Geisinger Commonwealth School of Medicine and is currently a MPH candidate at Harvard T. Chan School of Public Health.
 Her research interests are highly diverse.
 Shradha majored in International Health at Georgetown University.
 Her senior thesis focused on factors driving adolescent pregnancies in rural Southern Ghana utilizing GIS mapping and several in-depth interviews in the field at Dodowa Health Research Center.
 She spent the last summer with Partners in Health in Rwinfwavu in Rwanda creating a formative research project on HIV-Diabetes comorbidities.
 She states, “I love being able to interact with and learn directly from individuals who are marginalized, and to use their stories and data to advocate for empowering changes in local and national health care and economic systems through health research.”.

 What is the relationship between traditional practices and medicine?